KingToxic/remembrance-overview/README.md

 # 🌐 Project Name Overview

-This is an overview of **Remembrance**, a video game built using purely Luau.
+This is an overview of **Remembrance**, a game built using purely Luau.
+All gameplay visuals created by author, and a majority of UI visuals.

 > 🚀 **Live site:** [Roblox Page:](https://www.roblox.com/games/131450869711405/)